Farr 40

 The Farr 40 is a 40-foot one-design sailboat designed by Farr Yacht Design in 1996 following after the Mumm 30.
 It was originally designed as a one design class but had some compromises in design to rate under the International Measurement System (IMS) rule.
 The class has held World Sailing class status since 1997.

 Approximately 140 were built.
 In 1996, the first Farr 40 One Design was launched at Carroll Marine in Newport, Rhode Island.
-Although Carroll built the majority of the boats later boats were built by DK Composites and US Watercraft.
+Although Carroll built the majority of the boats later boats were built by dk Yachts and US Watercraft.

 Events

 World Championships

-The Rolex Farr 40 World Championships is the pinnacle event of the calendar.
+The Rolex - Farr 40 World Championship is the pinnacle event of the calendar.
 Featuring the highest level of competition with the Olympic, America's Cup and Volvo Ocean Race Veterans amongst this strictly Owner/Driver Class.

 Offshore Team Racing World Championships

 The class has been used by the Offshore Racing Congress as one of the classes for the World Championships which sees a boat in 3 boat classes competing for a national with the winner being the team with the best overall score.